Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 11. Mt.
 Pulag

 This Luzon tourist spots list will not be complete without the island's highest peak and one of the top three highest mountains in the Philippines, Mt.
 Pulag.
-Towering at 2,922 meters above sea level, Mt.
+Towering 2,922 meters above sea level, Mt.
 Pulag is a protected national park that is famous for hiking tours.
 Expect strict implementation of rules and guidelines when you visit.
 Be sure to check announcements from park officials before you go.

 Several trails lead to the elusive sea of clouds.
 There's Ambangeg, which is perfect for beginners with a steady yet gentle incline.
 The Akiki trail is for the more experienced hikers.
 Several other trails will excite the most seasoned climbers.
 Mt.
-Pulag is famous for its sea of clouds view when you reach the peak.
+Pulag is famous for its sea of clouds that you can view when you reach the peak.

 10. Mayon Volcano

-Located in Albay province of Bicol region rests the fabled volcano with the perfect cone, Mt.
+Located in Albay province of the Bicol region rests the fabled volcano with the perfect cone, Mt.
 Mayon or Mayon Volcano.
 The 2,462-meter-high volcano is a sight to behold from Albay tourist spots in Legazpi City and other towns.

 From the Bicol International Airport, you will already be treated to the majesty of this must-visit Bicol tourist spot.
 To get an even better view, hop on an ATV in Mayon Volcano tours and drive past rocky and muddy terrain, climb up the lava wall, and take in the breathtaking view as you stand close to the foot of the volcano.
 An ATV in Bicol Albay tour is a must-do when you're in this part of Luzon.